Legends of Valour: Legacy

 Bethesda Softworks's Todd Howard cited the game as an influence on Bethesda's RPG series The Elder Scrolls.
 The first game in the series, The Elder Scrolls: Arena, was inspired by "the unheralded" Legends of Valour and Ultima Underworld.
 Ted Peterson said: "There was another game that came out while we were working on Arena called Legends of Valour, which was a free-form first-person perspective game that took place in a single city.
 It got pretty pitiful reviews and not many people bought it, but I really had fun with it.
 It's completely forgotten nowadays, but I probably logged more hours playing it than any other game."

 A demo for Legends of Valour is featured on Amiga Format issue #40's coverdisk.

-Purchase by Charles Hoskinson

-In 2020 long time fan of the original Charles Hoskinson purchased the rights to Legends of Valour.
-He plans to remaster the original for re-release.
-He is currently in the process of setting up a game development studio.